 Akila, a junior at West Windsor-Plainsboro High School North (NJ), has been involved with cSw as a writer in the past and is currently the chief editor-in-training at cSw.
 Science is her passion and she has competed at the State and National levels of the Science Olympiad competition.
 Akila deeply cares about the environment and is the president of her school’s Environment Club as well as an active member of her district’s Green Team.
 Her hobbies include playing the violin, piano, and golf.
 Besides cSw, Akila also writes articles for Youngzine, an online current events magazine for kids.

 Wendy Wu | Assistant Chief Editor

-As the Creative Team Coordinator, Sreya uses her enthusiasm for STEM and art to lead the group of graphics editors in finding and creating meaningful images for published articles.
-She is currently a senior at Marlboro High School (NJ) and has been with cSw since she was a freshman as a graphic editor, a contributing writer, and a Social Media Coordinator.
-In addition to cSw, Sreya is a PennApps campus ambassador, and loves studying languages, reading anything and everything from Scientific American to Murakami, and playing the piano.
+As the Creative Team Manager, Sreya uses her enthusiasm for STEM and art to lead the group of graphics editors in finding and creating meaningful images for published articles.
+She is currently a senior at Marlboro High School (NJ) and has been with cSw since she was a freshman as a graphic editor, contributing writer, and a Social Media Coordinator.
+Outside cSw, Sreya is a PennApps campus ambassador, and loves studying languages, reading anything and everything from Scientific American to Murakami, and playing the piano.

 Laura Vorbach | Social Media Manager